zognin/tp/docs/UserGuide.md

 * Partial search will be allowed. <br>
   e.g. <code>find-o cn/Al</code> can show orders for clients with names like Alice and Alex.

+* It will find orders that match at least one keyword, for each prefix.

 * `od/DEADLINE` represents the order date and time.
 They must follow the format specified [above](#features).

 * `of/YES_OR_NO` represents whether the order is completed.